-Amendments to bylaws will be submitted to the faculty at least one month before the meeting where action is to be taken.
-Proposed amendments may be submitted by any two faculty members or a representative of the administration.
+Amendments to bylaws must be submitted to the faculty at least one month before the meeting where action is to be taken.
+Any two faculty members or a representative of the administration may submit proposed amendments.
 Amendments become a part of bylaws when approved by a majority of the faculty present and voting at any regular meeting of the faculty.